Eoracle/target-contracts/README.md

 - OWNER_PRIVATE_KEY - private key of the contracts owner (needed for Setup core contracts and Deploy feeds adapters)
 - RPC_URL - rpc url of the target chain
 - ETHERSCAN_API_KEY - key for verification
-- CHILD_CHAIN_ID - id of the child chain
+- EORACLE_CHAIN_ID - id of the child chain

 #### Deploy core contracts